Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Cyclotomic Hecke Algebras

-In the case where $(\bbb{L}, \lambda) = (\bbb{T}, 1)$ for some maximal torus $\bbb{T}$, Brou\'e--Michel constructed a $\Br_{W_{\bbb{G}, \bbb{T}}}$-action on the associated Deligne--Lusztig cohomologies, and conjectured that the $H_{\bbb{G}, \bbb{T}, 1}(x)$-action of \Cref{conj:end} would arise from this braid action.
-See \cite{bm_97} and \cite[84--88]{broue} for details.
-This conjecture has since been established in many cases by Digne, Michel, and Rouquier \cite{dmr, dm_06}, building on \cite{lusztig_coxeter}.
-To summarize the state of the art, we follow \cite{dm_06}.
+In cases where $(\bbb{L}, \lambda) = (\bbb{T}, 1)$ for some maximal torus $\bbb{T}$ of $\bbb{G}$, Brou\'e--Michel constructed a $\Br_{W^\bbb{G}_\bbb{T}}$-action on the associated Deligne--Lusztig cohomologies, and conjectured that the $H^\bbb{G}_{\bbb{T}, 1}(x)$-action of \Cref{conj:end} would arise from this braid action.
+See~\cite{bm_97} and~\cite[84--88]{broue} for details.
+This conjecture has since been established in many cases by Digne, Michel, and Rouquier~\cite{dmr, dm_06}, building on~\cite{lusztig_coxeter}.
+To summarize the state of the art, we follow~\cite{dm_06}.